 - Training - Did you know that it can cost $3,000+ to replace just one employee?
 The hospitality industry’s 73% annual turnover rate means that the expense of replacing unhappy staff can snowball.
 Combat turnover and the costs associated with it by investing in your staff through training and professional development opportunities.
 Consider more than just staff wages when budgeting for training.
 Will you need to hire an expert to give your front-of-house team a lesson in hospitality principles?
 Will you need a subscription to a learning management system?
 Factor these expenses into your training budget.

 - Benefits - Employee benefits aren’t cheap, but they’re worth the investment to keep your staff happy, healthy, and working for you for a long time.
 What kind of benefits might you pay for?
-Start with health insurance, paid time off, and sick leave and add in perks like gym memberships and professional development tools when your bottom line can handle it.
+Start with health insurance, paid to time off, and sick leave and add in perks like gym memberships and professional development tools when your bottom line can handle it.

 - Uniforms - If you provide staff with uniforms, factor the cost of buying and laundering them into your labor costs.